Alir3z4/django-blog-book/chapter_3_make_blogging_happens.md

 That's all it takes for our Post admin model.
 Let's go ahead and see what we have defined here.

-* `list_display`: On the change list of the admin, where we see a list of all the posts, we'll be displaying some of the Post attributes such as: `('title', 'user', 'status', 'created', )`.
+* [`list_display`](https://docs.djangoproject.com/en/1.10/ref/contrib/admin/#django.contrib.admin.ModelAdmin.list_display): On the change list of the admin, where we see a list of all the posts, we'll be displaying some of the Post attributes such as: `('title', 'user', 'status', 'created', )`.
-* `list_filter`: Filtering and Sorting the post list is another thing that Django Admin provides.
+* [`list_filter`](https://docs.djangoproject.com/en/1.10/ref/contrib/admin/#django.contrib.admin.ModelAdmin.list_filter): Filtering and Sorting the post list is another thing that Django Admin provides.
 Blog Post model has some fields that our suitable for filtering our data:
   * `status`: Can filter the Post list by `Draft` or `Published`.
-  * `created`
-  * `updated`
+  * `['updated', 'created']`: We'll be able to filter the data based on the last several days, months, and year.
-* `search_fields`: Now a search field will appear on the change list that we can search in our posts.
-If we look for a keyword or a text, it will search our defined model fields:
+* [`search_fields`](https://docs.djangoproject.com/en/1.10/ref/contrib/admin/#django.contrib.admin.ModelAdmin.search_fields): Now a search field will appear on the change list that allows us search in our posts.
+If we look for a keyword or a text, it will search the given search phrase in `title` and `content` of all the posts.
-  * `title`
-  * `content`

 ## Views